 Gillis CA and Nafekh M (2005) The impact of community-based employment on offender reintegration.
 Forum on Corrections Research 16(2): 10–14.

-Goffman, E. (1961).
-On the characteristics of total institutions, in D. Cressey (Ed.), The prison.
-Holt, Rinehart, and Winston.
+Goffman E (1961) On the characteristics of total institutions.
+In Cressey DR (ed) The Prison: Studies in Institutional Organization and Change.
+New York: Holt, Rinehart, and Winston.

-Graffam, J., Shinkfield, A. J. (2011).
-The life conditions of Australian ex-prisoners: An analysis of intrapersonal, subsistence, and support conditions.
-The International Journal of Offender Therapy and Comparative Criminology, 55(6).
-897-916.
+Graffam J and Shinkfield AJ (2011) The life conditions of Australian ex-prisoners: An analysis of intrapersonal, subsistence, and support conditions.
+International Journal of Offender Therapy and Comparative Criminology 55: 897–916.

 Healy D (2014) Becoming a desister: Exploring the role of agency, coping and imagination in the construction of a new self.
 British Journal of Criminology 54(5): 873–891.